heroiclabs/nakama-vcpkg-registry/README.md

 (2) Get the git-tree hash of the portfile directory: `git rev-parse HEAD:ports/<port>`.

-(3) Update the `git-tree` key to contain the value of this hash in the package file in `versions`.
+(3) Insert a new version with this as the value for `git-tree` in a new array entry in `versions`.
 Commit.

 (4) Consumers will need to update to the new commit as the `baseline` value in their `vcpkg-configuration.json`.